smith-bimal/HMS/README.md

 (NOTE:- You can only login if the demo data is initialized.
 Leter on you can create new users as admin.)

+*For any further queries or feedback, please contact me at the email address golokbihareebeemal@gmail.com.